 Conclusion

 Setting the right price for your home in NYC is a critical component of a successful sale.
-A well-executed CMA can help you understand your home’s value in the context of the current market, enabling you to set a competitive price that attracts buyers while maximizing your financial return.
+A well-executed comparative market analysis (CMA) can help you understand your home's value in the context of the current market, enabling you to set a competitive price that attracts buyers while maximizing your financial return.
+Understanding closing costs and buyer budgets (see our closing costs guide) also helps you price strategically, knowing what buyers can actually afford after all expenses.

-By understanding the intricacies of your neighborhood, leveraging strategic pricing techniques, and collaborating with an experienced real estate broker, you can navigate the complex NYC market with confidence.
+By understanding the intricacies of your neighborhood, applying strategic pricing techniques, and collaborating with an experienced real estate broker, you can move through the complex NYC market with confidence.

 Active Listings